Revealed: NZ military quietly buying dozens of recon drones in $100m project

 That procurement process is part of tranche two of the Network Enabled Army programme, aiming to modernise New Zealand's land forces.

-Tranche two has a budget of more than $100m, the documents show, of which at least $20m is earmarked for drones.
+Tranche two has a budget of more than $100 million, the documents show, of which at least $20m is earmarked for drones.

 Of the dozens of drones sought, initial indicative quantities in the overview document show Defence wants between two and four independent unmanned aerial systems (UAS) sets, each with multiple unmanned aerial vehicles (UAV), likely large fixed-wing models.